-- Green Deen - The blog of author Ibrahim Abdul-Matin, also the title of his book about what Islam teaches about protecting the planet.
+- Author Ibrahim Abdul-Matin has written a book about what Islam teaches about protecting the planet.

 - DC Green Muslims - Founded in 2007 by Muslims in Washington, DC who gathered for an organic, vegetarian iftar (dinner to break the daily fast of Ramadan).
 They are a network of Muslims in Washington DC and surrounding areas who work to "help our communities understand and implement sustainable and eco-conscious ways of living while relating it to our faith and a holistic world-view."